lucasjellema/conclusion-tech-radar/README.md

 - **Dynamic Radar Visualization:** Interactive D3.js radar that scales blips and font sizes automatically based on density.
 Sparse radars get larger, more readable blips.
 - **Advanced Filtering:** Filter by categories, phases (rings), companies (grouped by domain), tags, and date.
+- **Share Link:** Generate shareable URLs that capture the current filter state, allowing colleagues to view the exact same radar configuration.
+Read more in the [Share Link Walkthrough](docs/share-link-walkthrough.md).
 - **Company Legend:** Interactive visual list of companies on the right, sorted by impact (blip count).
 Hover to highlight blips; double-click to filter.
 - **Logo Support:** Toggleable option to show technology or company logos directly on radar blips for quick recognition.
 - **Individual Radar Mode:** Specialized view for personal evaluations from colleagues, featuring a dedicated phase model and simplified presentation.
 Read more in the [Individual Radar Walkthrough](docs/individual-radar-walkthrough.md).